Moving to Marlboro NJ: 10 Things to Love About Living in Marlboro

 While every park in the area offers its own unique atmosphere and amenities, some of the most popular park features include tennis courts, swimming pools, playgrounds, walking paths, and picnic tables.

-There are also many hiking opportunities in the area.
+There are also many hiking opportunities throughout the county, but Marlboro's best hiking trails are enough to keep residents and visitors busy.
 Beautiful and scenic trails wind through the township and are excellent for hiking, biking, and trail running.
-Some easy loops are less than a mile— Track Edge Trail — and others, like Colts Neck Bike Loop, are close to twenty miles.
+Some easy loops are less than a mile (Track Edge Trail), and others, like Colts Neck Bike Loop, are close to twenty miles.

 Marlboro has no shortage of attractions.
-One of the most popular attractions in Marlboro is 4JG's Orchards and Vineyards, a 40-acre winery producing close to 3,000 cases of wine annually.
+One of the most popular attractions in the area is next door in Colts Neck Township: 4JG's Orchards and Vineyards, a 40-acre winery producing close to 3,000 cases of wine annually.
 4JG's has a tasting room looking out across their vast acreage, open from April to November.

-For the gardening enthusiast, Deep Cut Gardens offers close to sixty acres of gardens.
+For the gardening enthusiast, Deep Cut Gardens offers close to sixty acres of gardens in neighboring Middletown Township.
 This gorgeous attraction has plenty of green space, hills, valleys, and ponds to explore.
 In addition to its outdoor venue, it has a greenhouse filled with several variations of rare plants.

 Restaurants and Eateries